apache/openwhisk/tools/db/README.md

 ### Replaying a snapshot

 To replay a snapshot, swap `--sourceDbUrl` and `--targetDbUrl` and call the script with the `replay` command.
 That command takes only 1 parameter: `--dbPrefix` to determine which backup to play back.
 Matching databases will be replicated back to the target database with the `backup_${TIMESTAMP_IN_SECONDS}_` removed, so they'd look just like the original database.

+## Database migration to new schema

+To reduce the memory consumption in the OpenWhisk controller, all code inlined in action documents has been moved to attachments.
+This change allows only metadata for actions to be fetched instead of the entire action.
+Though the OpenWhisk controller supports both mentioned schemas, it is ideal to update existing databases to use the new schema for memory consumption relief.

+Run `moveCodeToAttachment.py` to update actions in an existing database to the new action schema.
+Two parameters are required:

+* `--dbUrl`: Server URL of the database.
+E.g. 'https://xxx:yyy@domain.couch.com:443'.
+* `--dbName`: Name of the Database to update.